babelouest/glewlwyd/docs/OIDC.md

 ```

 To have a claim available in the claim request, it must be set to `on-demand` in the plugin configuration.

+## JWT requests, public keys and JWKS

+### Allow passing request parameter as JWT

+Allow using request parameters as JWT with `request` objects or `request_uri` links.

+### Allow request_uri and jwks_uri to a unsecure https:// uri

+If the specified `request_uri` link points to an unsecure https:// page with invalid certificate or hostname, allow it anyway.

+Warning!
+This may lead to unsecure connections or MITM attacks.

+### pubkey property

+Enter the client property that will hold a public key in PEM format.

+### JWKS property

+Enter the client property that will hold the JWKS of the client.

+### JWKS_URI property

+Enter the client property that will hold the JWKS_URI of the client.
+The JWKS will be downloaded each time the JWKS is requested.

 ## PKCE - Code challenge (RFC 7636)